 As one of the driest countries in the world, it’s no surprise that Jordan is home to sweeping deserts and otherworldly landscapes like Wadi Rum.
 From wandering the world-famous Nabatean city of Petra in the southwest, to taking a dip in the Dead Sea – the world’s lowest point – and tucking into a spicy zarb (Bedoin barbeque), a trip to Jordan is an unforgettable sensory journey.
 Click here to learn more about when is the best time to visit Jordan.

 Home to diverse and fragile habitats, Jordan’s nature reserves help to promote critical conservation efforts Over 90% of Jordan is desert, but don’t be fooled – the kingdom is extremely biodiverse, as its varied landscapes include forests, wetlands, lush oases, and rugged mountains.
 It has a plethora of different natur...Read more

 Jordan is one of the jewels of the Middle East and on many bucket lists.
 But, when is the best time to go?
 Somewhat of a chameleon, Jordan has many completely different sides – from ancient monuments to sweeping deserts, eerie moonscapes, and the Dead Sea.
-Travellers can experience the modern, safe city of Amman one d...Read more
+Travellers can experience the modern, safe city of Amman o...Read more

 Jordan is a foodie paradise, so come prepared to fill up on local delicacies from fine dining to street food Jordan is perfectly situated – geographically, culturally, and historically – to be a culinary melting pot of Mediterranean and Middle Eastern delights, with hints of Northern Africa and Persia.
 Given Jordan’s m...Read more